R-Michi/glm2/README.md

 Nearly all functions combute faster then the glm counterparts (NOTE: all benchmarks were only run on my PC !!!).

 # building
-The library is header only, so it doesn't have to be built.
+This library is header only, so it doesn't have to be built.
 All the sources, as well as the main include file, are located inside the "./glm2" folder.
 The main include file is also named "glm2".
 If you want to run the test or benchmark, you have to install the glm and google benchmark library.